pingcap/docs-cn/CONTRIBUTING.md

 - If your changes apply to multiple docs versions, you don't have to submit a PR to each branch.
 Instead, after you submit your PR, trigger the sre-bot to submit a PR to other version branches by adding one or several of the following labels as needed.
 Once the current PR is merged, sre-bot will start to work.

+    - `needs-cherry-pick-4.0` label: sre-bot will submit a PR to the `release-4.0` branch.
+    - `needs-cherry-pick-3.1` label: sre-bot will submit a PR to the `release-3.1` branch.
     - `needs-cherry-pick-3.0` label: sre-bot will submit a PR to the `release-3.0` branch.
-    - `needs-cherry-pick-3.1` label: sre-bot will submit a PR to the `release-3.1` branch.
     - `needs-cherry-pick-2.1` label: sre-bot will submit a PR to the `release-2.1` branch.

 - If most of your changes apply to multiple docs versions but some differences exist among versions, you still can use cherry-pick labels to let sre-bot create PRs to other versions.
 After the PR to another version is successfully submitted by sre-bot, you can make changes to that PR.